github/docs/content/code-security/secret-scanning/using-advanced-secret-scanning-and-push-protection-features/delegated-bypass-for-push-protection/enabling-delegated-bypass-for-push-protection.md

 ---
 title: Enabling delegated bypass for push protection
-intro: 'You can enable '
+intro: 'You can enable delegated bypass for your organization or repositotory so that you have full control over who can bypass blocks, and which blocks are allowed.'
 product: '{% data reusables.gated-features.push-protection-for-repos %}'
+permissions: 'Organization owners and repository administrators can enable delegated bypass for push protection for their organization and repository, respectively.'
 versions:
   feature: push-protection-delegated-bypass
 type: how_to